jliocsar/jstr/readme.md

 - ⚡ **Fast**: Get parsed results or new JSON files in milliseconds;
 - 🦣 **Functional**: Have the benefits of functional programming in your JSON parsing tool (see [`ts-belt`](https://mobily.github.io/ts-belt/));
 - 🙅 **No BS**: Manipulate results with good ole' JavaScript, no need to learn cryptic languages/libraries -- use what fits you best.
+- 🌭 **Multi-platform**: Runs anywhere -- Linux, macOS & Windows; Read data from your clipboard, file or I/O.

 ## Description